jianguoz/Conversational-AI/README.md

 **Intent Detection:**

-- [BANKING77](https://arxiv.org/pdf/2003.04807.pdf): A single domain intent dataset with 77 intents; [CLINC150](https://github.com/clinc/oos-eval): A dataset with 15 domains and 150 intents in total, and this data is mainly designed for Out-of-Scope (OOS) predictions.
+- [BANKING77](https://arxiv.org/pdf/2003.04807.pdf): A single domain intent dataset with 77 intents; [CLINC150](https://github.com/clinc/oos-eval): A dataset with 15 domains and 150 intents in total, and this dataset is mainly designed for Out-of-Scope (OOS) predictions.